deckhouse/virtualization/docs/USER_GUIDE.md

 For successful live migration, certain requirements must be met.
 Failure to meet these requirements can lead to limitations and issues during migration.

 - Disk availability: All disks attached to the VM must be accessible on the target node, otherwise migration will be impossible.
 For network storage (NFS, Ceph, etc.), this requirement is usually met automatically, as disks are accessible on all cluster nodes.
 For local storage, the situation is different: the storage system must be available on the target node to create a new local volume.
 If local storage exists only on the source node, migration cannot be performed.

+- Disk hot-plugging and hot-unplugging: Once a migration starts preparing its target, disks can be neither attached to a VM via the VirtualMachineBlockDeviceAttachment resource nor detached by deleting one.
+An attachment stays in the `Pending` phase with the `BlockedByMigration` reason in the `Attached` condition, and a deleted one stays in the `Terminating` phase, until the migration completes.
+While the migration is still queued and no target has been created yet — for example, when it is parked on the project quota — both attaching and detaching work as usual.
+Conversely, if an attach or detach request has already been sent, the migration waits for it to complete: the VirtualMachineOperation stays in the `Pending` phase with the `WaitingForBlockDeviceAttachment` reason, and fails if the request does not complete within 5 minutes.

 - Network bandwidth: Network speed is critical for live migration.
 With low bandwidth, the number of memory synchronization iterations increases, VM downtime during the final stage of migration increases, and in the worst case, migration may not complete due to a timeout.
 To manage the migration process, configure the live migration policy [`.spec.liveMigrationPolicy`](#configuring-migration-policy) in the virtual machine settings.
 For network problems, use the AutoConverge mechanism (see the [Migration with insufficient network bandwidth](#migration-with-insufficient-network-bandwidth) section).